hyperledger-labs/perun-doc/source/go-perun/index.rst

 Multi-Ledger Channels
 ~~~~~~~~~~~~~~~~~~~~~
 In the :ref:`multi-ledger channels tutorial <multi_ledger_tutorial>`, we will show you how to set up a multi-ledger
-channel where we  transfer ERC20 tokens between two blockchains!
+channel where we swap ERC20 tokens from two different blockchains!

 .. toctree::
    :maxdepth: 1